Thinkwise/docs/docs/kb/report_service/example.md

 ```

 ## Testing
-Now that all subroutines have been implemented it is time to test if it works with the reporting service.
+Now that all subroutines have been implemented it is time to test if the application works with the reporting service.

-To aid in this the example will use a report built using Crystal Reports selects a record from the report queue itself.
+To aid in this, the example will use a report built using Crystal Reports that selects a record from the report queue itself.
 To select the right record in the queue table, the report contains a parameter called *report_id*.

 The example has added the rpt_queue table to a menu so that records can be added to the queue by using, for example, the Windows GUI.